rolandmatrix69/JAVA-PROJECTS/README.md

 - The code may contain incomplete features, rough edges, or insecure patterns used for demonstration.
 - No guarantees of code quality, security, or stability are provided.
 - I'd be using Code with Mosh course on Java for my learning.
+- Comment out certain blocks of code to run

 ## How to use